camjohn47/chess-learning/README.md

 # Chess-Project
 Immense curiosity in AI and chess inspired me to start a chess project three years ago.
-Originally, I coded the project in java, after which I authored another rough draft in swift.
+Originally, I coded the project in Java, after which I authored another rough draft in Swift.
 Due to Python's tremendously convenient and elegant chess library, I've now mostly switched over to Python.
 Using Python's chess engine has dramatically saved time and reduced code length and complexity.
 Also, Python's numpy library offers far more ML tools than found in Java, making the math used in the learning/optimization algorithms much faster and easier/cleaner to code.
 Newest and best components of the project are mostly in Python, with select pieces, such as the game animation, feature extraction, and the alpha-beta pruning used for move optimization still working better in Java.
 The latter two